Alexander Danilovich Menshikov: Early life

 Menshikov was born on in Moscow.
+The origins of his youth are not known for certain.
 Historian Paul Bushkovitch argues that Menshikov was not an aristocrat and was most likely descended from servants of the palace stables, who among others made up the first soldiers of Peter's 'toy armies.'
-As the legend (dating from around 1710) goes, he was making a living on the streets of Moscow as a vendor of stuffed buns known as pirozhki at the age of twenty.
-His fine appearance and witty character caught the attention of Franz Lefort, Peter's first favourite, who took him into his service and finally transferred him to the tsar.
-On the death of Lefort in 1699, Menshikov succeeded him as Peter's prime favourite and confidant.
+Another legend states that Menshikov was making a living on the streets of Moscow as a vendor of stuffed buns known as pirozhki (pies) at the age of twenty.
+His fine appearance and witty character caught the attention of Franz Lefort, Peter's first favourite, who took him into his service and finally transferred him to the Tsar.
+However, Robert K. Massie states it was likely his father was an ex Lithuanian corporal-clark stationed in the Preobrazhenskoye District where his son was noticed and became a soldier in the Tsar's newly formed army units.
+Whatever his antecedents, Menshikov had not had a thorough education and while he could read, he never learned to write.
+For the rest of his life, he always wrote through a secretary.

-He took an active part in the Azov campaigns (1695–1696) against the Ottoman Empire.
-During the tsar's first foreign tour in the next year, Menshikov worked by his side in the dockyard of Amsterdam, and acquired a thorough knowledge of shipbuilding and colloquial Dutch and German.
-He acted as subordinate to Boris Sheremetev, who was commander-in-chief during the retreat before Charles XII in 1708, subsequently participating in the battle of Holowczyn, the reduction of Mazepa, and the crowning victory of Poltava, where he won his field-marshal's baton.
+Menshikov took an active part in the Azov campaigns (1695–1696) against the Ottoman Empire.
+Then, from 1697 to 1698 he accompanied Peter the Great on the Grand Embassy tour of Europe.
+During the Tsar's first foreign tour in the next year, Menshikov worked by his side in the dockyard of Amsterdam, and acquired a thorough knowledge of shipbuilding and colloquial Dutch and German.
+As a result of his Dutch shipbuilding education, in 1698, the East India Company issued to Menshikov a shipbuilder's certificate.
+In 1698, on his return to Russia, Menshikov was one of those required to lead the punishment of those streltsy soldiers captured during the streltsy uprising.
+During the subsequent executions, he later boasted of having cut off twenty heads.

+On the death of Lefort in 1699, Menshikov succeeded him as one of Peter's prime favourites and confidants.